 An executive summary is where you impress the reader by highlighting your business and its market strengths.
 In one-to-two pages, you establish a reason for the investor or lender to consider your funding request.
 Because the executive summary is an overview, you’ll write it last.
 This way you are consolidating the key messages from throughout the business plan in one place.

-An effective executive summary defines your mission and lays out your strategy for success.
+An effective business plan executive summary defines your mission and lays out your strategy for success.
 It communicates that you have a firm grasp of the market.
 It also explains what you expect from the reader.
 But most of all, it captivates the reader’s attention and persuades them to strongly consider becoming your funding source.

 2. Company Analysis

 Now it’s time to describe the nuts and bolts of your business through a company description and analysis.
 Investors are interested in your company’s mission, history, structure and achievements.
-They are assessing who you are and what are your capabilities.
-Your mission statement summarizes why you are in business and describes the effect your company has on its clients and in society.
+They are assessing who you are and what your capabilities are.
+The mission statement within your business plan summarizes why you are in business and describes the effect your company has on its clients and in society.
 Mission statements are short and impactful.
 A mission statement for a new day care center might read: At XYZ Day Care, our mission is to care for children from tot to toddler in a safe, fun and loving environment.

 A company history includes some basic information such as your business start date and location.
-Yet, the value of this section lies in sharing your origin story.
+The value of this section of your business plan lies in sharing your origin story.
 Investors are interested in knowing how you developed the business concept and took it to market.
 For start-ups, this section may be brief.
 Established businesses can expand this section to highlight major accomplishments since inception.